-E3 2017 Updates: Nintendo Going ‘Big’, Xbox Games To Have More Time On Stage
+E3 2017 Updates: Nintendo Going ‘Big,’ Xbox Games To Have More Time On Stage

 “We will have experiences for… consumers will be able to attend the show for the very first time.
 So I’m not gonna tell you all of the various games and all of our little secrets for E3, but I can tell you that E3 is going to be a major opportunity for us to showcase not only Nintendo Switch, but also content coming to Nintendo 3DS.”

-Meanwhile, the Xbox fans can expect Microsoft to focus more on games that they will feature at the event.
+Meanwhile, Xbox fans can expect Microsoft to focus more on games that they will feature at the event.
 Phil Spencer, via a Twitter post, shared that he wants to give their games “more time on stage at E3.”

 @mosTears I want to give our games more time on stage at E3, I sometimes feel like we rush telling the story of our games at E3.